-Just as much as sunlight is a good source of vitamin D source, the continuous exposure to the sun can harm your skin and may lead to several skin-related diseases.
+Just as much as sunlight is a good source of vitamin D source, continuous exposure to the sun can harm your skin and may lead to several skin-related diseases.
 Wrinkles and loose skin is a natural phenomenon of the ageing process.
 However, when you expose yourself to sunlight for a longer period of time, you allow the UV rays to damage your skin.
-The UV rays can break down the elastic and collagen in your skin resulting wrinkles and may even cause skin cancer.
+The UV rays can break down the elastic and collagen in your skin resulting in wrinkles and may even cause skin cancer.

 2. Stay Hydrated for Healthy Skin

 Water, the ultimate source of life is the second most necessary thing for your skin to look healthy.
 Your skin will wear out, look dull, dry and saggy and lose its charm if your body is dehydrated.
-As per Research, an average adult should intake 6-8 glasses of water in a day so that the body remains hydrated.
+As per research, an average adult should intake 6-8 glasses of water in a day so that the body remains hydrated.
 You should drink water according to your own body requirement.
 Drinking water before going to bed will help you in coping with the wrinkles, puffiness and dryness when you wake up the next day.

 Drinking water is helpful in avoiding various skin issues such as eczema and psoriasis.
 Water also helps in flushing out the toxins from the body thus improving your gut health.
 This, in turn, will enhance the healthy complexion of your skin making it look more fresh and glowing.